washbi/assecor-frontend-test/test-app/README.md

   * Can load more data on demand
 * Detail view of character detail TODO
 * List view of planets TODO
 * Fetch images from Google
+  * only for detail views, because of the google api limit
 * Responsive Web Design:
   * for Desktop >= width 1280px
   * for Desktop < width 1280px